hamidrezav/apprenticeship-connect/README.md

 ### Can I customise the appearance of the vacancy listings?

 Yes.
-The vacancy listings are output with specific CSS classes (e.g., `.aprcn-vacancies-list`, `.aprcn-vacancy-item`), allowing you to add custom styles in your theme's stylesheet.
+The vacancy listings are output with specific CSS classes (e.g., `.apprco-vacancies-list`, `.apprco-vacancy-item`), allowing you to add custom styles in your theme's stylesheet.

 ## Screenshots